-Lending to real-estate professionals increased by CHF 197m in the second half of 2019.
+Lending to real-estate professionals increased by CHF 259m in the second half of 2020.
 The vast majority (98%) of the Bank's real-estate exposure is in the "strong" and "good" slots.
 This is because this exposure is mainly associated with financing for real-estate investors that is adequately secured by property.

-The Bank's trade-finance exposure declined by CHF 281m in the second half of 2019.
-86% of tradefinance transactions are in the "strong" and "good" slots, as they are secured by recognized collateral (especially cash and merchandise).
+The Bank's trade-finance exposure increased by CHF 159m in the second half of 2020.
+87% of trade-finance transactions are in the "strong" and "good" slots, as they are secured by recognized collateral (especially cash and merchandise).

-&lt;sup>12Table CR10 of the Basel Accord covers specialized lending and equities under the simple risk-weight method.
+12Table CR10 of the Basel Accord covers specialized lending and equities under the simple risk-weight method.
 In this report, specialized lending is covered in this table while equities are covered in Table 24 (in Section 5.2, "Risk on equity securities in the banking book").
 This table does not include remaining maturities since preferential weights have been applied.